Welcome to Lab!

 - Health requirements: now is a good time to schedule necessary medical check-ups

-- Consider enrolling in Summer Lab.
-Registration is open now
+- Enroll in Summer Lab, registration is open now

 - The “Planning/No School” calendars are online